Experience a Side of Mardi Gras in New Orleans That Seldom See

 Family Friendly Mardi Gras

-With parades all over the city and in neighboring parishes, do a little research to get a better idea of parade routes, times, themes, and whether are not the parades are adult-themed such as the Krewe du Vieux parade.
+With parades all over the city and in neighboring parishes, a little research, like picking up a copy of Arthur Hardy’s Mardi Gras guide (or visiting MardiGrasGuide.com) will help with details like parade routes, times, themes, and whether are not the parades are adult-themed such as the Krewe du Vieux parade.
 (See bullet points at the bottom of the article)

 Plan to stand toward the beginning and middle of the parade route, especially with parades starting in the Uptown area.
 These areas tend to be where the local residents line up and aren’t near as crowded as Canal Street and the Quarter.